DHTMLX/docs-spreadsheet/docs/api/eventsbus_detach_method.md

 ### Description

-@short: detaches a handler from an event (which was attached before by the on() method)
+@short: Detaches a handler from an event (which was attached before by the on() method)

 ### Usage